×

 If you are thinking about moving to Bali, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Bali, can vary greatly depending on the location and type of property.
 In general, renting a one-bedroom apartment in the city center may cost around $300 to $500 per month, while a similar apartment outside the city center may cost around $200 to $400 per month.
 For those looking to purchase property, the average price per square meter for an apartment in the city center is approximately $1,500 to $2,500, while outside the city center, it may range from $800 to $1,500.
-Keep in mind that these are just average figures, and actual costs may differ based on various factors," remarked one expat in Bali, Indonesia.
+Keep in mind that these are just average figures, and actual costs may differ based on various factors," said one expat who made the move to Bali.

 Should I buy or rent a home in Bali?